-First, we are exploring new ab initio algorithms to predict the structures and energetics of RNAs and proteins at high resolution, with an initial focus on the smallest such puzzles.
-We test and apply these ideas through community-wide blind trials; by fixing crystallographic models; and by solving structures with sparse chemical mapping and NMR data.
+We are exploring algorithms to predict the structures and energetics of RNAs and RNA/protein interfaces at high resolution, focusing initially on small building blocks.
+We test these ideas through community-wide blind trials and by solving molecule structures and structure ensembles with sparse chemical mapping, NMR, crystallographic, and cryoelectron microscopy data.

-Second, we are developing information-rich biochemical methods to solve the myriad structures of noncoding RNAs that remain unknown.
-Current efforts focus on applying these experimental methods to basic mysteries in RNA behavior, including the extent of RNA structure inside cells and viruses, in close collaboration with expert biologists at Stanford.
+Complementary to this computational research, we are developing information-rich biochemical methods to model the myriad structures of non-coding RNAs that remain unknown.
+Current efforts focus on probing the extent of RNA structure and conformational change inside cells and viruses, in close collaboration with expert biologists at Stanford.

 - Development of Thesis Research